aaspring/zakird.com/_posts/2011-6-20-backing-up-analysis-services-in-powershell.md

 ---
 layout: post
 title: "SQL Server Analysis Services Backup in Powershell"
-description: "A simple script for backing up SQL Server Analysis Services Backup in Powershell"
+description: "A simple script for backing up SQL Server Analysis Services databases to a network share in Powershell"
 category: "code"
 tags: ["index_short", "SQL Server"]
 ---
 {% include JB/setup %}

-A simple script for backing up databases in Analysis Services Server using Windows Powershell.
+A simple script for backing up databases in Microsoft SQL Server Analysis Services Server using Windows Powershell.
+The script will backup a subset or all of the databases on an SSAS instance to a SMB network share and maintain the backups for a set period of time.
+With no configuration, the script will backup all of the databases on the local server to the BackupDir defined within Analysis Services instances and retain backups for 30 days.
+At the very least it can serve as a base for more complex backup solutions.

 {% highlight ps1 %}
 	###### Configuration ######